 The Recycle Regatta is a fun, hands-on competition that students can participate in from the safety of their own home!
-Students will build small-scale, unmanned, model sailboats, test them, and calculate their speed.
+Students will build small-scale, uncrewed, model sailboats, test them, and calculate their speed.
 Challenge other students from around the world as you do your part for the environment by repurposing and recycling.
-Prizes will be awarded to our winners!
+Prizes will be awarded to winners in each fleet for fastest and most creative!